-The U.S. Immigration Station's recent change in administration illustrates the changing role of the United States in the world community: the 70-year-old United States Immigration and Naturalization Service became part of the Department of Homeland Security in 2003.
+The U.S. Immigration Station's recent change in administration illustrates the changing role of the United States in the world community: the 70-year-old United States Immigration and Naturalization Service was dismantled by the Homeland Security Act of 2002 and separated into the U.S. Immigration and Customs Enforcement, U.S. Customs and Border Protection, and the U.S. Citizenship and Immigration Services, all within the Department of Homeland Security.
 The U.S. was, and still is, the land of opportunity for people from all over the world, but the country continues to struggle to balance the ideal of welcoming immigrants and visitors with the need for internal security and safety, echoing the motivation and rationale behind the World War II internment episode.